Super Retirement Frequently Asked Questions

 For example, depending on your circumstances and after consulting your financial adviser, you could use some of your super lump sum to buy an annuity and the rest to start a pension account.

 There is no fixed retirement age in Australia, however people often choose to retire when they are eligible to apply for the Age Pension.
-In 2018, the Age Pension age is 65.5 years, but it is set to rise to 66 years in 2019, and continue to increase incrementally to age 67 by July 2023.
+In 2021-22, the Age Pension age is 66.5 years, but is set to rise to age 67 by 1 July 2023.

 To learn more about accessing your superannuation visit the ATO’s website.